BHGC/website/content/join/index.md

 ## To the unlucky ones

 We thank everyone who came to the signup meeting.
-As of Sept 21, 2015, we have selected new students using a lottery system.
+As of Octo, 2015, we have selected new students using a lottery system.
 Students who were selected have already been informed.
 As usual there was some turnover early on and a few people on the wait list got in this way.
 Unfortunately, no more people will be able to